From Marrakesh to Palermo: a migration of meanings.

 As a matter of fact, these two places are to be considered as artworks themselves while representing the "genius loci" of Palermo, both through their symbolic role in the city and that of their permanent collections.

 Also through exploring different media -paintings, audio/video works, visual installations - the artworks question a possible new relationship between their original production context and that of their presentation in Sicily.
+I consider the time of creation of an artwork generally longer than that of its exhibition.

 A proposal for articulating Works and Places, Part 2 is not based on a theory of "ended" art objects: some of them are still under construction, Mustapha Akrim’s for example, some others are still in progress as part of large scale projects -James Webb’s, Kathryn Smith’s, Heidi Nikolaisen’s- along with those standing as documentation of past activities (Yto Barrada’s and Younès Ramhoun’s).
 In Works and Places, documentation plays an important role of re-enactement and constant transmission of these artworks, that actually end up being part of Palazzo Riso while sharing its issues and those of contemporary Sicily.